americanexpress/xcprojectlint/README.md

 - `items-in-alpha-order`

     This mode ensures the project files and folders are in proper order.
+    There are some occasions where you may not be able to exactly sort items in specific folders (Frameworks and Products are common examples).
+For this, there is an additional parameter you can pass: `--skip-folders`, followed by a list of folders to ignore.

 - `no-white-space-specifications`